meldaravaniel/knittr/README.md

 * upgraded all supporting dependencies to match either latest available, or that required by Angular
 * installed newly-required dependencies for Angular
 * uninstalled deprecated or obsolete dependencies, where applicable
+* includes some UI 'enhancements' to make the nav-bar look a little prettier...but only a little. :3

 ### Release 0.4
 * fixes the show/hide padding bug...weirdly, but fixed...